crowjm/crowjm.github.io/_posts/2015-03-08-restaurant-redesign.md

 title:  "Restaurant Redesign"
 date:   2015-03-08
 <!-- tags: tiydesign Iron-Yard design perfectionism -->
-excerpt: It sounds like a ton of work (and it was), but we kept a steady pace.
-Breaking it into smaller assignments to accomplish each day made the project seem much less overwhelming.
-As my Mama says, "the best way to eat an elephant is one bite at a time."
+excerpt: Breaking it into smaller assignments to accomplish each day made the project seem much less overwhelming.
 ---

 We're moving full steam ahead with our restaurant redesign projects!
 We've gotten a lot done since I last [blogged about it](http://crowjm.github.io/2015/02/22/exploring-typography.html).
 Since we've hit the halfway point (!!!) we're going to be working on at least one project a week for rest of the semester.